ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Lower-Bound Binary Ladder

-Similar to the algorithm for searching the tree, the algorithm for monitoring the tree requires a way to prove that the highest version of a label stored in a particular log entry is greater than or equal to a target version.
+Similar to the algorithm for searching the tree, the algorithm for monitoring the tree requires a way to prove that the greatest version of a label stored in a particular log entry is greater than or equal to a target version.
 Since we already know that the target version exists, we only need to prove that there has not been an unexpected downgrade.
 As such, the steps of the binary ladder